Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Introduction

-In MF surrogate modeling, two types of models based on GPs are utilized.
+In MF surrogate modeling, several types of models based on GPs are utilized.
 Kennedy and O'Hagan \cite{kennedy2000ohagan} assume that the HF code is a linear transformation of the LF code where a scaling term and a discrepancy term are present.
 This is also known as the auto-regressive or AR(1) co-kriging model, where one GP serves as an approximation of the LF code and a second one is a surrogate for the discrepancy term.
-Forrester et al \cite{Forrester2007function} give more details regarding the estimation of the hyperparameters when maximizing the likelihood by providing analytical formulas.
+This construction can be generalized for more than two fidelity levels.
+Forrester et al \cite{Forrester2007function} give more details regarding the maximum likelihood estimation (MLE) of the hyperparameters.
 Le Gratiet \cite{legratiet2013bayeshierarchicalMF} builds on this model and proposes a partial Bayesian estimation approach where priors are placed on every parameter except the correlation length of the GPs.
 The a posteriori means and variances have closed-form expressions when either conjugate priors or Jeffreys priors are used.
 This work also considers the more general case where the scaling term is a parametric linear predictor function and not only a scalar parameter. \\